Capturing leads is one of the most critical steps in promoting your e-commerce business.

 In its body copy, the company uses social proof by mentioning its number of subscribers who are getting the best gift ideas via email.
 When you read Firebox’s copy, the fear of missing out kicks in.
 And if you don’t want to miss out on something this good, you join 500,000 others and quickly sign up for the company’s email list.

 Lead capture forms are essential for every e-commerce business to grow.
 When you’re able to constantly generate quality, eager-to-buy leads, you can take your business to new heights.

 In this article, I covered what a lead capture form is, with eight high-converting examples from top brands.

-If you’re looking for more inspiration to create lead capture forms that won’t annoy your visitors, take a look at this library with 100+ popup examples and duplicate any one of them for your store.
+If you’re looking for more inspiration to create lead capture forms that won’t annoy your visitors, take a look at Drip's onsite campaign templates and duplicate any one of them for your store.